Apple - microLED status

 Apple microLED Watch

 Apple developed MicroLED technologies for many years , and its first goal was to adopt microLED displays in smart watch devices.
-The latest Watch devices use LTPO OLED displays, but a microLED display will enable Apple to extend the Watch battery life and increase its brightness.
-In early 2024, Apple decided to cancel this project, and it's current microLED plans are unknown.
+The latest Watch devices use LTPO OLED displays, but a microLED display could enable Apple to extend the Watch battery life and increase its brightness.
+As we said, the project was cancelled in early 2024, but it is likely that if display developers commercialize microLEDs, Apple could adopt these for future watch devices.

 Company Address